 The US "Open Source Seeds Initiative" also maintains a list of available open source seeds and their distributors as well as the Latin-American open source seeds community "Bioleft".
 However, due to the European "Plant Health Law Regulation (EU) 2016/2031" these organisations are not allowed to send these seeds to Europe.

 In our spring campaign "Connecting Gardens" we want to help you start growing Open Source Gardens and connect you via gardens and beyond borders.
-If you like to participate, we send you one of our "starter kits" including multiple varieties of Open Source Seeds so you do not need to order them individually from different breeders.
-If you prefer to order from them, you are very welcome to do so and still joining our campaign.
-Also the environmental agency of Dortmund sends out seeds of Open Source Tomato "Sunviva" for no cost.
-Wherever you receive your Open Source Seeds: you are welcome to join #ConnnectingGardens, als long as it is open source.
+If you like to participate, we send you one of our "starter kits" including multiple varieties of Open Source Seeds.
+But in the end, not matter from where you receive your Open Source Seeds: you are welcome to join #ConnnectingGardens, as long as it is open source.

 Participate Order Leaflets Stay in touch

 In every starter kit you will find eight seeds each of Open Source Tomatoes Vivaroma, Vivagrande and Sunviva, Open Source Corn Lisanco and Open Source Chili Black Heart.
 Also included is a handmade leaflet with compact information about Open Source Seeds in general and tips for growing.
 All we like you to do in return is to actually grow these seeds, enjoy your gardening season and your harvest — and to please not leave them unattended somewhere in your shelf and forget about it ...